cange/dotfiles/nvim/README.md

 ### First Start

-Open neovim and run package manager `:PackerInstall`
+Open neovim and run package manager `:Lazy install`

 **Note:** You might run it more the once if some packages fail to install on the first run.